 Every employee in the Netherlands gets an 8% vacation allowance as a bonus under Netherlands compensation laws.
 They accrue this allowance monthly, and employers usually pay it out once a year in May.

-Netherlands Benefit Management
+Netherlands Benefits Management

-The second important aspect of Netherlands benefit management includes offering any additional benefits that may not be required but are expected by employees.
-Employers in the Netherlands often provide a travel allowance that can go toward a leased car or pay 100% of an employee’s train or bus fares for commuting.
+The second important aspect of the Netherlands benefit management includes offering any additional benefits that may not be required but are expected by employees.
+Employers in the Netherlands often provide a travel allowance that can go toward a leased car, or pay 100% of an employee’s train or bus fares for commuting.

 Restrictions for Benefits and Compensation

 The most significant restrictions on your employees’ benefits and compensation relate to Netherlands compensation laws and any CBAs.
 Make sure the benefits you provide meet or exceed the CBA’s requirements.
 If your industry doesn’t have a CBA, you must provide the minimums guaranteed by law to stay compliant.